ytthuan/LeoSQLServerRServices/SQLOptimizationTips/README.md

 ## Implementation

-In this section, we will describe in great detail of the implementation on a SQL Server 2016 with R Services to handle the resume matching problem.
+In this section, we will describe in great detail of the implementation on a SQL Server ML Services to handle the resume matching problem.
 The implementation includes the optimizations that have been applied on this specific machine, R code to train a matching model, to use the matching model, and a PowerShell script to launch multiple batch scoring concurrently.
 All those components are organized in the format of a few SQL scripts.
 Those scripts are used to configure the SQL server, optimize the server for this data science scenario, train the prediction model and score for each project (job).
 All those scripts are placed under the "***SQLR***" folder.

 We will describe the implementation step by step and show the SQL queries as well.